ruanyuhui/ADN-QSDL/README.md

-The train and test data is placed in the master of this repository
+The train and test data is placed in the master of this git !

 # ADN: Artifact Disentanglement Network for Unsupervised Metal Artifact Reduction [[Paper]](https://arxiv.org/pdf/1908.01104.pdf)

 By [Haofu Liao](http://www.liaohaofu.com) (liaohaofu@gmail.com), Spring, 2019